-Public Participation: Local stakeholders were broadly informed of the need for an implementation plan in a June 21, 2016 public meeting, and agricultural, residential and government workgroups were convened to seek input on how best to address bacteria contamination in UGC.
+Public Participation: Local stakeholders were broadly informed of the need for an IP in a June 21, 2016 public meeting, and agricultural, residential, and government workgroups were convened to seek input on how best to address bacteria contamination in UGC.
 Workgroup participants provided essential local knowledge throughout the process.

-A Steering Committee comprised of selected workgroup members from local government agencies, local non-governmental organizations, and the John Marshall Soil and Water Conservation District (JMSCWD) provided valuable feedback on this draft plan during its May 25, 2017 meeting.
-DEQ held a final public meeting to present the draft plan on June 21, 2017.
+A SC comprised of selected workgroup members from local government agencies, local non-governmental organizations, and the John Marshall Soil and Water Conservation District (JMSWCD) provided valuable feedback on this draft plan during its May 25, 2017 meeting.
+DEQ hosted a Final Public Meeting to present the draft plan on June 21, 2017.
 A 30-day public comment period followed this meeting to seek additional public input that enabled DEQ to further clarify and refine the plan before submitting it for final approvals.